pulsar-edit/package-backend/docs/reference/Source_Documentation.md

 </dd>
 <dt><a href="#module_database">database</a></dt>
 <dd><p>Provides an interface of a large collection of functions to interact
-with and retreive data from the cloud hosted database instance.</p>
+with and retrieve data from the cloud hosted database instance.</p>
 </dd>
 <dt><a href="#module_debug_util">debug_util</a></dt>
 <dd><p>A collection of simple functions to help devs debug the application during runtime,